er-robins/Used_Car_Price_Predication/README.md

    - **High-Value Models:** Top models like `simplified_model_5500`, `simplified_model_911`, and `simplified_model_c10` show the highest positive coefficients, significantly boosting the model’s predicted value, likely indicating premium or highly sought-after vehicle models.

 2. **Negative and Positive Dynamics in Age and Odometer:**
-   - **Negative Coefficients for car_age and odometer:** Both `car_age` (-14713.42) and `odometer` (-5627.37) have negative coefficients, suggesting that as vehicles age or accumulate mileage, their value or some other positive attribute (like desirability or reliability) typically decreases.
+   - **Negative Coefficients for car_age and odometer:** Both `car_age` (-17180.42) and `odometer` (-3992.08) have negative coefficients, suggesting that as vehicles age or accumulate mileage, their value or some other positive attribute (like desirability or reliability) typically decreases.
-   - **Positive Coefficients for Squared Terms (`car_age^2` and `odometer^2`):** The positive coefficients for `car_age^2` (10221.45) and `odometer^2` (4905.70) indicate a non-linear relationship.
+   - **Positive Coefficients for Polynomial Terms (`car_age^2` and `odometer^3`):** The positive coefficients for `car_age^2` (12729) and `odometer^3` (1430) indicate a non-linear relationship.
 This could suggest diminishing negative impacts or plateauing depreciation rates as age or mileage increases beyond certain thresholds, possibly reflecting collector value stabilization or decreased rate of additional depreciation.

 3. **Utility and Specialized Vehicles:**
    - Vehicles designed for specific functions or heavy-duty use such as `simplified_model_f650`, `simplified_model_f750` show substantial positive coefficients, highlighting their valued attributes in utility or niche markets.